 And now me.
 Not legally yet, but that will come eventually.
 Thomas is a fine name, and I’ll always remember my late uncle and grandmother Thomas fondly.
 But your family determines your name at birth, it doesn’t decide it for life.
 I have always felt more like a Miklic, so a Miklic I shall be.

 A note: while I’ve vacillated on this decision for years, I was inspired by some of my Automattic colleagues in gathering the courage to finally make the switch.
 I believe Automattic (and Automattic alumni) have a far-higher incidence of name changes for non-traditional reasons, perhaps owing to our independent nature.
-So my thanks goes to those of you who provided the example to me, who convinced me it wasn’t really a crazy thing to do; you guys know who you are.
+So my thanks goes to those of you who provided the example to me, who convinced me it wasn’t really a crazy thing to do.
 And to everyone who’s offered your encouragement and support, I thank you sincerely.
 As I start a semi-new life in a new home later this year, it feels great to accompany it with a semi-new name.

 Alex Trebek said the name of the thing I make.
 My life, it is complete.